 How do you get past Windows stuck on Please wait screen?

 If you find that your computer screen is stuck on the Please wait screen, then here are some steps that will help you.
-On this screen, you will not able to use ALT+CTRL+DEL and so the only option you have is to reboot the computer.
+On this screen, you will not be able to use ALT+CTRL+DEL, and so the only option you have is to remove peripheral devices, reboot the computer and follow these suggestions.

 - Force Automatic Startup Repair